EricTheToon/Fortlatro/README.md

 NickEh30 - Common - Gain +1 mult for each unscored card resets if no unscored cards

+Rift Launcher - Rare - Prevents death twice

+Wood Rabbit - Uncommon - Retrigger played hand if it contains a Wood card if the played hand is fully Wood cards retrigger it twice

+Brick Fox - Uncommon - Retrigger played hand if it contains a Brick card if the played hand is fully Brick cards retrigger it twice

+Metal LLama - Uncommon - Retrigger played hand if it contains a Metal card if the played hand is fully Metal cards retrigger it twice

+Hide and Seek - Uncommon - +3 Mult if played hand has exactly (random number 0-4) unscored cards

+Kevin the Cube - Uncommon - +2 Mult for every Cubic card in the full deck

+Shadow Series - Common - If Hands and Discards are equal at end of round gain 0.05 Mult per unused Hand

+Unvaulting - Uncommon - Once per ante selling a card with an edition creates a tag for that edition

+Jar Buster - Uncommon - +1 Joker Slot - 1 Consumable Slot sits in your consumables

+Fashion Show - Uncommon - Cards with editions each give X1.75 Mult

+Piece Control - Rare - Played Wood cards have a 1 in 3 chance to become Metal Played Brick cards have a 1 in 2 chance to become Metal

 # 2 Decks
 Eric Deck - Start with Eric